dendibakh/dendibakh.github.io/_posts/2022-10-17-Four-Cornerstones-of-CPU-Performance.md

 <img align="right" src="/img/posts/FourPerfCorners/PredOfCode.png" class="center-image-width-15">

 Think about it like this.
 First, modern CPUs always try to predict what code will be executed next (“predictability of code”).
 In that sense, a CPU core always looks ahead of execution, into the future.
-Correct predictions greatly improve execution as it allows a CPU to make forward profress without having results of previous instructions available.
+Correct predictions greatly improve execution as it allows a CPU to make forward progress without having results of previous instructions available.
 However, bad speculation often incurs costly performance penalties.

 <img align="left" src="/img/posts/FourPerfCorners/ExecTput.png" class="center-image-width-20">